We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 I rarely need chest waders, so it doesn’t make sense for me to drop $600 on them.
 But, I also want waders that will perform the few times of year I do throw them on.
 At around $130, my Frogg Toggs Canyon II waders fit those requirements perfectly.
 I bought them ahead of a Salmon River trip and lived in them for three days as I stalked salmon in the riffles.
 I’ve since used them for my winter trout fishing with no leaks or issues.
 I like the comfortable shoulder straps, and the breathability is nice to prevent sweating while hiking into un-pressured waters.
 The Canyon II has two small pockets—one internal and one external.
 I typically use the internal pocket for important items like my license and keys.
 I use the water resistant external pocket to keep my phone at easy reach for photos.
 The Canyon II lacks the pockets, reinforced knees, and refined fit of premium waders, and you’ll also need to layer underneath them when fishing in cold water.
 But if your type of fishing doesn’t demand those added features or you’re just getting started, these waders will fit the bill nicely. —Scott Einsmann

-Read Next: Best Fly Fishing Vests of 2022
+Read Next: Best Fly Fishing Vests

 Stockingfoot waders allow you to use different wading boots for different scenarios and are much easier to store.
 Plus they’re usually more comfortable if you’re going to be hiking long distances in your waders.
 Bootfoot waders are warmer and faster to put on.